St. Catharine College: Financial problems and closure

 The school was investigated by the federal government between 2011 and 2014 after it offered financial aid to students in its new four-year class offerings without receiving federal approval.
 Officials at the college claimed it was not required because the programs had not substantially changed the school's educational composition.
 The federal government agreed to reimburse some funding for the year 2014 but did not immediately make a decision about the prior three years.

 In 2015, the Department of Education placed the college on heightened cash monitoring, requiring the school to distribute financial aid to students and then apply for reimbursement.
 An audit uncovered "severe" findings.
 As a result, the Board of Trustees replaced William D. Huston, who had served 18 years as the college's president, hired a compliance director, and replaced its senior leadership team and 90% of the staff in the business and financial aid offices.
 In February 2016, the college sued the federal government, seeking $645,000 in reimbursement and other financial compensation.

 On June 1, 2016, St. Catharine announced that it would close at the end of July due to a $5 million deficit brought on by the construction of new residence halls, the health sciences building, and the new library.
 The college's dispute with the government over withheld student aid had resulted in enrollment declining from 600 students to 475 for the fall semester.

 At the time of its closing, the college offered 17 Bachelor of Arts and Bachelor of Science degrees, one Master of Arts degree, and five Associate degree programs, along with one certificate program.
-It also featured the Berry Farming Program, based on the work of activist, farmer, and writer Wendell Berry; the program is currently searching for a new host.
+It also featured the Berry Farming Program, based on the work of activist, farmer, and writer Wendell Berry.
+In the fall of 2018, that program was taken on by Sterling College in Vermont.